DimiMikadze/laravel-angular-cms/readme.md

-> DEPRECATED.
+# DEPRECATED.
 This project is not maintained anymore.

-# Laravel and AngularJS CMS

 CMS built on Laravel 5.1, AngularJS 1.4.7 and Responsive Material Design